Blood Donations in Indonesia: Rhesus Negative Blood

 Sourcing rare blood types in Indonesia

 The supply of blood to hospitals in Jakarta, and throughout most of Indonesia, is organized by the Indonesian Red Cross (IRC, Palang Merah Indonesia or PMI).
-The Golongan Darah website also collects information on blood types of individuals in Indonesia, with both rare and common blood types.

 If you are thinking of getting blood from PMI or anywhere, please ensure that a "Blood Test Confirmation" has been performed on the blood to test for infectious diseases such as hepatitis, STDs and HIV.
 Even though you'll be charged for this additional testing, it's well worth it!